fgaim/Tigrinya-PLMs/README.md

 ## Tigrinya Language Modeling Dataset (TLMD)

 We compiled a new dataset for Tigrinya language modeling from various sources across the web including news, blogs, and books; with a total data size of ~0.5GB and over 40 million tokens.
-The data can be doownload from [here](https://zenodo.org/record/5139094).
+The data can be download from [here](https://zenodo.org/record/5139094).

 ## Citation